-Lowering our impact on the planet (footprint), e.g. through supporting frontline communities opposing fossil project, improving cycling opportunities, introducing composting in your community, educating for resource saving or finding solutions to exchange volunteers to workcamps in a more sustainable way.
+Lowering our impact on the planet (footprint).
+It can be achieved through supporting frontline communities opposing fossil project, improving cycling opportunities, introducing composting in your community, educating for resource saving or finding solutions to exchange volunteers to workcamps in a more sustainable way.

-Disaster relief in case of natural disasters, which occur more often or with bigger intensity due to the changing climate, e.g. through organizing workcamps in disaster areas in cooperation with local organizations.
+Disaster relief in case of natural disasters, which occur more often or with bigger intensity due to the changing climate.
+This can be done by organising workcamps in disaster areas in cooperation with local organisations.

-Building resilience to impacts of climate change and for a post-fossil-fuel era with projects related to small-scale agriculture, permaculture, restoring natural habitats, urban farming, establishing local food distribution, introducing sharing economy projects).
+Building resilience to impacts of climate change and for a post-fossil-fuel era with projects related to small-scale agriculture, permaculture, restoring natural habitats, urban farming, establishing local food distribution, introducing sharing economy projects.

-Many of the solutions to climate change also contribute to the creation of more peaceful, solidar and inclusive society – attributes that thousands of SCI activists are striving for since its very creation.
-This is our chance for solidarity action, which will be meaningful and grassroots based!
+Many of the solutions to climate change also contribute to the creation of more peaceful, united and inclusive society.
+Fighting for climate justice is our chance for solidarity action, which will be meaningful and grassroots based!

 Climate for peace programme

-The climate for peace programme is a initiative within SCI to organise different activities on the environment and climate change, including awareness raising.
+The climate for peace programme is a initiative created in 2014 within SCI to organise different activities on the environment and climate change, including awareness raising.
 There are different activities you can take to join the movement!

-Here you can find our position paper on the topic and guidelines to create more environmentally sustainable projects, as well as resources to get more inspiration, including a cookbook with vegan recipies for your group projects (filter by category “environment”).
+Below you can find our position paper on the topic and guidelines to create more environmentally sustainable projects, as well as resources to get more inspiration, including a cookbook with vegan recipies for your group projects (filter by category “environment”).